mustafaalmutawa/cs326-final-yukon/docs/milestone2.md

 ## Read

 This is the homepage.
-It functions using the CRUD Read operation to retreive and display all the products' information and images.
+It functions using the CRUD read operation to retreive and display all the products' information and images.

 <img width="1440" alt="Screen Shot 2022-04-20 at 12 54 44 PM" src="https://user-images.githubusercontent.com/40669187/164283199-b9dc1c42-1e2e-4a78-be9f-95867ab2118c.png">

 ## Update

 This is the user's page.
-Using the CRUD update operation, tt allows the user to chnage their name——by typing a new name and clicking update.
+Using the CRUD update operation, it allows the user to change their name by typing a new name and clicking update.

 <img width="1440" alt="Screen Shot 2022-04-20 at 12 55 34 PM" src="https://user-images.githubusercontent.com/40669187/164283298-198a43dc-6f72-4cab-a2fc-a2492ee46146.png">